Left Right Audio Test: Check if Your Headphones or Speakers Are Reversed

 More free tools to check your setup.

-Test your speakers, headphones, and microphone.
-Check left/right channels, frequency response, and audio quality.
+Test speakers, headphones, left/right stereo channels, frequency sweep, bass, and microphone input online.

 Test headphone channel balance, frequency sweep, and phase response.
 Verify left/right audio and stereo imaging.